mdsufz/OrtSuite/README.md

 ORAdb Output
 ======
-In the output folder you will find one FASTA file for each selected KO.
+A FASTA format file for each selected KO will be placed in the output folder defined by the user.
 If you use -e or -r option, an additional file will be generated *associations.txt*, which indicates which kos where selected for download for each reaction/EC number.
 In the same folder a file *info_db.csv* contains a table with information regarding the KO's that were selected for download along with their name and associated EC numbers and Reactions IDs.
+In the case of using KO identifiers the file associations.txt must be manually added (for an example please see [associations.txt](examples/associations.txt)).

-Gene-Protein-Reation (GPR) rules
+2)Downloading Gene-Protein-Reation (GPR) rules
 ====

 Once the FASTA files containing the sequences for the list of KOs is completed you can obtain the GPR rules.
-First, copy the *get_gpr.sh* to the ORAdb output folder and next run the following command:
+First, copy the *get_gpr.sh* to the ORAdb output_folder you previously created and run the following command:

 ```bash
 sh get_gpr.sh path/to/folder/with/KO_gpr.txt /path/to/path/to/keggOrthologues.jar /path/to/folder/for/final_gpr.xlsx
 ```

+The get_pr.sh script
-where KO_gpr.txt is created to store a list of all KOs in database and final_gpr.xlsx is a file created with the GPR rules.
+where KO_gpr.txt is a text file created to store a list of all KOs in database and final_gpr.xlsx is a file created with the GPR rules.

 **Note:** The final gpr.xlsx file needs to have the *xlsx* extension.
 Please be aware that the cache folder and cache.ccf file needs to stored in the same folder as keggOrthologues.jar.
 **Due to the limited information in KEGG database concerning GPR rules, manual inspection of the gpr_file.xlsx is advised!
 For a more comprehensive explanation please see the tutorial with an example.**